Smithsonian/dpo-voyager/docs/content/story/usage/scene-name/index.md

 You can add or edit a scene title directly from the Voyager Story interface.

-**Note: After adding your title don't forget to click 'Save' to write your changes to the scene file!**
+**Note: After adding your title don't forget to click 'Save' (upper right) to write your changes to the scene file!**

 ![Numbered diagram showing the location of the scene title, collection tab, and title entry box](scene-title.jpg)